List of It's Always Sunny in Philadelphia characters: Frank Reynolds

-Frank Reynolds is the legal (but not biological) father of twins Dennis and Dee, and until "The Gang's Still in Ireland", was hinted at being the biological father of his roommate Charlie.
+Frank Reynolds is the legal (but not biological) father of Dennis and Dee.
 In season 13, his expired driver's license displays his date of birth as July 31, 1943.
-He constantly carries a gun with him and frequently pulls it out for any number of situations.
-He used to be a successful businessman with a long history of illegal operations (such as running sweat shops, drug-dealing, and working for Jeffrey Epstein "on the sex island" to score discounted snorkeling) and dealings with sordid characters.
+Frank is wealthy and was formerly a successful businessman, but his enterprises are generally very sleazy or even illegal, including sweat shops, drug-dealing, and working for Jeffrey Epstein "on the sex island" to score discounted snorkeling.

-After buying 51% percent of shares at Paddy's Pub, Frank is considered to be the "captain" of the gang and makes a majority of the business decisions at the bar.
-Though he is fairly wealthy and has the money to live elsewhere, he chooses to live in squalor with Charlie in order to add excitement to his life following his split from his ex-wife Barbara, to whom he frequently refers as his "whore wife".
-This lifestyle choice involves eating cat food, using a "toe knife", living on about five dollars a week (not counting his morning cocaine routine), keeping a mini meats fridge in his apartment, as well as sausages in his shirt pocket, and sharing a bed (which is also their couch) with Charlie.
+In season 2, Frank buys 51% of Paddy's Pub, and afterwards makes a majority of the business decisions at the bar and also funds the gang's schemes.
+Despite having enough money to live comfortably, he chooses to live with Charlie in a disgusting apartment in order to make his life more interesting following his split from his ex-wife Barbara, whom he frequently refers to as "my whore wife".
+Frank's lifestyle involves eating cat food, using a "toe knife", living on about five dollars a week (not counting his morning cocaine routine), keeping a mini meat fridge in his apartment as well as sausages in his shirt pocket, and sharing a bed (which is also their couch) with Charlie.

-He is the only member of the gang to frequently involve himself with politics, often ranting about how bad the government is.
-He does not believe in or trust psychiatrists, and was admitted into a school for clinically insane children for a short while as a child before he was cleared of any legal mental issues, having received a certificate stating that he did not have "donkey brains".
+He is the only member of the gang to frequently involve himself with politics, often ranting about the government.
+He does not trust psychiatrists, and was admitted into a school for clinically insane children for a short while as a child before he was cleared of any legal mental issues, having received a certificate stating that he did not have "donkey brains".
 He is frequently seen in strip clubs and sleeping with prostitutes (even proposing marriage to a "crack whore" in the season 7 premiere).
-He is portrayed by Danny DeVito.
+Frank is portrayed by Danny DeVito.